vdbrink/vdbrink.github.io/esphome/co2_scd40.md

 ---

-## Flash the software
+## Required software

+### ESPHome

 ![ESPHome](images/esphome.png)

+The only software you need is <a href="https://esphome.io/" target="_blank">ESPHome</a>.\

-ESPHome is the software to flash the config file to the ESP board.
+This software is used to flash the config file to the ESP board.

 Their website contains a lot of information about how to config all kinds of sensors.
 Also, the one we used here:
 * [ESPHome SCD4X page](https://esphome.io/components/sensor/scd4x.html)
 * [ESPHome I2C page](https://esphome.io/components/i2c.html)

-### Flash with ESPHome
+### Flash the script

-Connect the ESP via USB to the computer.

 There are a lot of ways to flash the config file with ESPHome to the board.\
 Read [here](esphome_flashing) how to upload it.

+Connect the ESP via USB to the computer.

+One possible way is to run python in command line:
+> esphome "co2_scd40.yaml" run

 <img src="images_scd40/python_flash.png" alt="Python Flash output" width="400px">

-The YAML script:
+The "co2_scd40.yaml" YAML script:
 ```yaml
 # Sourcecode by vdbrink.github.io
 esphome: